harvard-lil/perma/install.md

 ### Developer notes

-The developer notes doc has lots of tips and tricks.
+[The developer doc](https://github.com/harvard-lil/perma/blob/develop/developer.md) has lots of tips and tricks.
 Be sure to give it a look-see.